outsidedav/swift/cloudnative/logging.md

 # Logging in Swift
 {: #logging_swift}

-Logs are required to diagnose how and why services fail.
-Logs are not meant to be used for monitoring application performance that is what metrics are for, but they can be used as a source for alerts, which can then include more detail than you can obtain from aggregated metrics.
+Log messages are strings with contextual information about the state and activity of the microservice at time that the log entry is made.
+Logs are required to diagnose how and why services fail, and plays a supporting role to [appmetrics](appmetrics.html) in monitoring application health.

-One of the benefits of working with cloud infrastructure is that your application gets to stop worrying about numerous things, like managing log files.
-Given the transient nature of processes in cloud environments, logs must be collected and sent elsewhere, usually to a centralized location for analysis.
-The most consistent way to log in cloud environments is to send log entries to standard output and error streams, and let the infrastructure handle the rest.
+Given the transient nature of processes in Cloud environments, logs must be collected and sent elsewhere, usually to a centralized location for analysis.
+The most consistent way to log in cloud environments is to send log entries to standard output and error streams, which leaves the infrastructure to handle the rest.

-As your application evolves over time, the nature of what you log can change.
-By using a JSON log format, you gain the following benefits:
-* Logs are indexable, which makes searching an aggregated body of logs much easier.
-* Logs are resilient to change, as parsing is not reliant on the position of elements in a string.

-Using JSON formatted logging can make logs a little harder for you, the human, to read when you use command line tools to fetch logs.
-You can use environment variables to toggle which log format is used so that you can have plain text logs for local development and debugging.

 ## Adding Logging to your Swift app